 I am terribly squeamish about bad things happening to my eyes, and the eyes of those I love.
 The scene in Quantum of Solace where the guy has his eyes poked out just before his neck is broken was (just about) short enough that the wave of nausea wasn’t enough to make me actually throw up; the subsequent neck-breaking was an act of mercy for both him and me.
 When I was a student, I skipped the Dept. trip to see Oedipus Rex because I thought there was a good chance I’d reintroduce everyone to my lunch, if not prompted by the sight of eyeless Oedipus itself then certainly by anticipation of the same.
 Any production of King Lear (other than the one going on in the Oval Office right now, of course, which doesn’t induce nausea so much as despair) forces me to remind myself that it’s not real; it says something for the power of the suspension of disbelief that this is necessary.
 Recently, I was proofreading a thesis about ‘in yer face’ theatre, a nihilistic modern genre that includes graphic depictions of sex and violence.
 Most of the seminal (fnar fnar) works were, unsurprisingly, written in the 1990s, and the thesis included a long and detailed analysis of, among other things, at least one character being blinded: his eyes are literally sucked out of his head by another character.
 You’d think a vacuum cleaner would be a useful capitalist symbol to reach for here, but no: he uses his mouth, like those Greek fishermen that bite octopodes in the brain.
 I’m a professional, so I read it and marked it up, including correcting the horrible word ‘enucleation’, which is the technical medical term for removing an eye.
 Having marked it up, I then had to go and have a little lie down and think about something (anything) else.

-The Hound’s tumour was not the potato-shaped blob one might imagine, but a gnarly, sprawling, many-limbed affair.
+The Hound’s Thing (I’m not saying ‘tumour’ because it turned out not to be cancer, and I think the reader might feel the word ‘tumour’ implied that it *was* cancerous) was not the potato-shaped blob one might imagine, but a gnarly, sprawling, many-limbed affair.
 Moreover, it was growing so fast that his good eye (the left) was starting to turn inwards as the optic nerve reached the limits of its flexibility.
-Having removed both tumour and eye, the vet described the tumour as ‘crunchy’ and noted that at least three (but probably seven) of the twelve teeth the Hound had lost in the preceding weeks had become loose because the tumour had grown down into the top of his gums and literally pushed them out by the roots, from the inside.
-It had then inserted a tentacle into each hole to allow it to go on growing: during the enucleation operation, each tendril had to be physically manipulated back up into the skull before the whole tumour could be removed from the Hound’s skull, through his eye socket.
+Having removed both Thing and eye, the vet described it as ‘crunchy’ and noted that at least three (but probably seven) of the twelve teeth the Hound had lost in the preceding weeks had become loose because the Thing had grown down into the top of his gums and literally pushed them out by the roots, from the inside.
+It had then inserted a tentacle into each hole to allow it to go on growing: during the enucleation operation, each tendril had to be physically manipulated back up into the skull before the whole Thing could be removed from the Hound’s skull, through his eye socket.
 When my (amazing, patient) parents-in-law and I went to collect him, the Hound was noticeably lighter than the previous day.
 ‘He’s lost weight’, I commented to the veterinary nurse.
 ‘Oh yes,’ she said.
 ‘He’s lost about 500g [8% of his body weight, dear reader].
 That’s partly because he’s missed several meals so we can operate, partly because he threw up his dinner, and partly because the tumour weighed nearly 300g.’
-The vet confirmed this, saying that if he had scrunched the nasty thing into a ball, it would have been nearly the size of a satsuma i.e. only slightly smaller than the Hound’s entire brain.
+The vet confirmed this, saying that if he had scrunched the nasty Thing into a ball, it would have been nearly the size of a satsuma i.e. only slightly smaller than the Hound’s entire brain.
 ‘It was so astonishing when I finally got it out that I was going to take a photograph and email it to you.
 Then I realised it would give you nightmares,’ the vet observed.
 He’s not wrong.